Coronavirus explained: What you need to know - KTVZ

 How it spreads

-When it comes to human-to-human transmission of the viruses, often it happens when someone comes into contact with the infected person’s secretions.
+When it comes to human-to-human transmission of the viruses, often it happens when someone comes into contact with an infected person’s secretions, such as droplets in a cough.

 Depending on how virulent the virus is, a cough, sneeze or handshake could cause exposure.
 The virus can also be transmitted by touching something an infected person has touched and then touching your mouth, nose or eyes.
 Caregivers can sometimes be exposed by handling a patient’s waste, according to the CDC.